 Textiles and Wool

-According to the Textile Fiber Products Identification Act and Wool Products Labeling Act, most clothing and other textile products that are made in the USA have to be labeled as such on the tag.
-Labels for stuff that is imported is regulated by the Customs Service.
+According to the Textile Fiber Products Identification Act and Wool Products Labeling Act, most clothing and other textile products made in the USA must be labeled as such on the tag.
+The Customs Service regulates labels for imported items.

 Fur Products